davetew/EnergyMarketTools/README.md

 ## EIA Data Queries

-'EIADataQuery.py' (and 'EIADataQuery_pd.py') is a collection of Python 3.6 classes that were developed to download data from the U.S. Department of Energy's Energy Information Administration (EIA) using their data API.
+'EIADataQuery.py' (and 'EIADataQuery_pd.py') is (are) a collection of Python 3.6 classes that were developed to download data from the U.S. Department of Energy's Energy Information Administration (EIA) using their data API.

 The API is described at the link that follows--